CelliesProjects/ESP32_VS1053_Stream/README.md

 const char *bufferStatus();
 ```

-Returns `0/0` if there is no buffer.
-Otherwise returns `bytes-in-buffer/buffersize`.<br>A buffer will only be allocated if there is enough free psram.
+Returns `0/0` if there is no buffer.<br>Otherwise returns something like `4096/65536` which means 4kB waiting in a 64kB buffer.<br>A buffer will only be allocated if there is enough free psram.

 <b>NOTE:</b> When compiling for a board with psram use the following build flags: